Lockleys

 Population growth drivers in Lockleys are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates for the broader area, and new addresses validated by AreaSearch, the Lockleys statistical area's population is estimated at around 6,637 as of Nov 2025.
-This reflects an increase of 650 people (10.9%) since the 2021 Census, which reported a population of 5,987 people.
-The change is inferred from the resident population of 6,379 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
+Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Lockleys is around 6,637 as of Feb 2026.
+This reflects an increase of 650 people since the 2021 Census, which reported a population of 5,987 people.
+The change was inferred from AreaSearch's resident population estimate of 6,379 following examination of the latest ERP data release by the ABS (June 2024) and an additional 35 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,093 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Lockleys' 10.9% growth since the 2021 census exceeded the state's (8.7%) and metropolitan area's growth, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 89.0% of overall population gains during recent periods.
+The suburb's 10.9% growth since the 2021 census exceeded both the state (9.0%) and Greater Adelaide averages.
+Population growth was primarily driven by overseas migration contributing approximately 89.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends project an above median growth for statistical areas across the nation, with the Lockleys (SA2) expected to grow by 1,154 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.8% in total over the 17 years.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends project an above median growth for statistical areas across the nation, with the suburb expected to grow by 1,168 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.0% in total over the 17 years.

 Frequently Asked Questions - Population